 No, something didn’t feel right.
 There was another presence there with her, down there in the strawberry fields, but she didn’t know what it was.
 She froze, instinctively — it was one of those reactions that need not be taught but rather is encoded into the very human blueprint.
 It was certainly not what Grandfather had taught her.
 See something strange?
 Hide, Grandfather would have said.
 Think you can outrun it?
 Run.
 But that’s not what Zed did — no, she stood there, without moving a muscle, without even daring to turn her head to scan the scenery or steal a look behind her.
 She couldn’t move even if she wanted to, and yet all of her senses seemed to be heightened all of a sudden.

 And this is when a form slowly creeped into her periphery…

-It was an automaton of some kind, there was a movement, and a deliberation to the movement.
+It seemed an automaton of some kind — there was a movement, and a deliberation to the movement.
 It slowly moved over to flank her, and then came all of a sudden much closer.
 Until now, she might have even thought it an Engineer-child, perhaps in some disguise, perhaps executing some manner of prank or the other.
-But this was no human, no—it moved quickly and close the ground, almost like a sentry of some kind.
+But this was no human, no — it moved quickly and close the ground, almost like some kind of sentry.
 And this is what sent a chill down her spine.
-Sentries—she had heard of them—Grandfather had painted lovely pictures of them in her mind with his fantastical tales, and at some point, probably even an actual sketch or two.
-Sentries, she knew, were bots—not like the good bots that Grandfather worked for—but the bad ones, the ones that roamed bloodthirsty all the lands and that felled many humans in the First War.
+Sentries — she had heard of them — Grandfather had told her many a fantastical tale about them, and she had a vivid idea in her mind of what they looked like.
+Sentries, of course, were robots—and not good robots like the ones Grandfather worked for — but the bad kind, the kind that kept a lookout for humans, and indeed that felled many a man in the First War.